 One option is from an open-source project that is integrated with jQuery Mobile to provide a BlackBerry 10 look and feel to your BlackBerry WebWorks apps.
 For more information, visit the GitHub repository for the jQuery Mobile BlackBerry 10 theme.

 The other option is to use the bbUI.js framework.
-It is a UI framework that is designed specifically for the BlackBerry platform with a focus on BlackBerry 10 .
+It is a UI framework that is designed specifically for the BlackBerry platform with a focus on BlackBerry 10, although legacy BlackBerry OS versions, such as BlackBerry 6 and later and BlackBerry Tablet OS, are also supported.
 This framework makes a number of optimizations to increase performance and reduce the memory footprint.
 Similar to using the jQuery Mobile framework, to use the bbUI.js framework you set <div> attributes to identify components that the bbUI.js framework then replaces to turn the components into compelling controls.
 For more information, visit the GitHub repository for the bbUI.js framework.

 Eventually, you're bound to run into issues.
 With some luck, the problem is simply a missing semicolon.
 Other times, you might come across something that's really broken.
 Here are some ways to more easily solve your problem.

 Before you run your code, you should be fairly confident that it will run.
 JSLint is a great tool for validating code.
 Depending on which HTML or text editor you're using, there is likely a JSLint plug-in that you can leverage as well.
 Running JSLint will pick out the most common errors for you, including syntax or formatting.

 If you have developed a web application for desktop computers, chances are you've come across some form of Web Inspector tool to let you examine the source code as it runs.
 As of BlackBerry 7 (and the BlackBerry Tablet OS), this functionality is also available for BlackBerry WebWorks applications.
 See Debugging using Web Inspector for details on using Web Inspector.